Skip to main content

 Details

-A non-accredited practical workshop to improve business writing skills by looking at common errors in sentence structure and style, as well as tips and techniques to write in various common business English contexts.
-Please bring your laptop to work on practical exercises.
-This course gives ample opportunity to practice each skill learned through peer review and direct feedback.
+A non-accredited practical workshop designed to improve business writing skills, focusing on common errors in sentence structure and style.
+Learn essential tips and techniques to write effectively in various email and business writing contexts.
+This course provides hands-on experience with business writing letters and professional communication.
+Please bring your laptop for practical exercises, as you'll receive peer reviews and direct feedback.

-• Ensure their writing meets basic grammatical standards, including word agreement, sentence construction, proper spelling, and punctuation
+• Ensure their writing meets grammatical standards, including word agreement, sentence structure, spelling, and punctuation

 • Differentiate between the active and passive voice